ergrelet/unlicense/README.md

 Warning: This tool will execute the target executable.
 Make sure to use this tool in a VM if you're unsure about what the target executable does.

+Note: You need to use a 32-bit Python interpreter to dump 32-bit executables.

 ## Features

 * Handles Themida/Winlicense 2.x and 3.x